Get your digital card immediately

 Below are guidelines for general business hours, which differ by shop, restaurant, etc.

 Mon. to Fri.
-8:00 to 11:30, 13:00 to 16:00, closed on Sun., holidays.
-Some places are open on Sat.
-Currency can be exchanged during business hours.
+8:00 to 11:30, 13:00 to 16:30, closed on Sun., holidays.
+Some places are open on Sat, but many are only open until lunchtime.
+Currency can be exchanged during business hours at many banks, but you will need your passport.

-8:00 to 21:00.
+9:00 to 21:00.

-10:00 to 22:00, but some places open at 6:00 and close at 24:00.
+10:00 to 22:00, but some places like cafeterias open at 6:00 and close at 24:00.
 In addition, many upscale restaurants close for 2 to 3 hours between lunchtime and dinnertime.

 Neither tobacco nor alcohol is regulated by law.
 Their consumption is socially acceptable around the age of 18.A license is required for driving motorcycles that are over 50 cc, and this rule applies to foreign nationals as well.
 In addition, as Japan and Vietnam are part of different conventions for international driving permits, a Japanese international driving permit cannot be used in Vietnam.
+Be aware that the penalty for driving without a driving permit has increased with a 2025 revision in the law.